karlsve/CardsAgainstHumanity/README.md

         await self.send({"sent":gm["requiredParameter"]})
 ```
 The client can then connect to the endpoint `ws://localhost:8765/somepath`.
-The methods are called by sending a JSON object with the appropriate method name e.g.
+The methods are called by sending a JSON object with the appropriate method name e.g.:
 ```json
 {
     "method": "someMethod"